Food and Nutrition

 allows internships to access the information from DICAS.
 A $40 fee is required for the first internship application and $20 for each additional

 Since not all programs may be using the online application, it is essential to check the individual program's website to determine the method of application.
+Information about any application fees can also be found at each program's website.

 How Much Does Enrollment in a Dietetic Internship Program Cost?